tesla121/FROST/README.md

 # FROST
-Source code, datasets and results of FROST paper accepted at IEEE TCSS.
+Source code, datasets and results of FROST paper published at IEEE TCSS.
+DOI: 10.1109/TCSS.2024.3390931